 7. Dragon Ball by Akira Toriyama

-The series is often referred to as the foundation that motivated and inspired many other creators to build their franchises.
-Dragon Ball is a classic among classics and a worldwide phenomenon still popular even to this day, decades later.
+The Dragon Ball series is often called the foundation that motivated and inspired many other creators to build their franchises.
+It is a classic among classics and a worldwide phenomenon that is still popular decades later.

-Most of us have grown up watching the Dragon Ball anime series and reading the manga, so there’s no doubt in my mind when I say it is one of the best manga for beginners!
+Most of us have grown up watching the Dragon Ball anime series and reading the manga, so I do not doubt that it is one of the best manga for beginners!

 It follows the legendary story of Goku after he meets Bulma, a young girl who managed to create a radar that could take her to the 7 Dragon Balls.
 These are mystical and legendary artifacts capable of achieving the impossible, i.e., fulfilling the dreams of those who collect all of them.

-But the story does not end there!
-Goku and Bulma will make plenty of comrades in their travels and face many villains along the way, including aliens, cyborgs, and masters of martial arts.
+In their travels, Goku and Bulma will make many comrades and face many villains, including aliens, cyborgs, and martial arts masters.

 8. Assassination Classroom by Yusei Matsui

-Assassination Classroom is a masterpiece of comedy, action, and science-fiction.
-I believe it’s one of those titles that achieve an original and fascinating premise, masterfully developing the plot with a solid conclusion.
+Assassination Classroom is a masterpiece of comedy, action, and science fiction.
+It’s one of those titles with an original and fascinating premise, masterfully developing the plot with a solid conclusion.

 We start with most of the moon being blasted by an unknown creature.
 This creature seems to be a tentacle-legged yellow alien with a head similar to that of a lollipop and a big smile on his face.
 The creature also warns that he will destroy the earth in a year like he destroyed the moon, yet gives humankind a single chance of survival.